 The chapel hour begins at 10:20 a.m.
-Students who arrive after 10:30 a.m. will be scanned in the Chapel lobby and marked as absent.
-Attendance will be taken via the Spiritual Formation phone app.
-However, if you do not have a smart phone or forgot it, you must work with the Campus Ministries Office to work out a solution.
+Students arriving after 10:20am but before 10:30am may scan in at the iPads at the front of the chapel.
+Students arriving after 10:30am will not receive credit.
+If you do not have a smart phone or forgot it, you must work with the Campus Ministries Office to work out a solution.
 It is your responsibility to set up this conversation.